wdv4758h/pypy-extradoc/talk/stm2012/stmimpl.rst

 original global object is *not* changed --- it is really immutable.
 But the copy becomes global, and the old global object's header is updated with a pointer to the new global object.
-We thus make a chained list of global versions.
+We thus make a chained list of global revisions.

-It is the job of the GC to collect the older versions when they are not referenced any more by any thread.
+It is the job of the GC to collect the older revisions when they are not referenced any more by any thread.